 Intimate partner violence

-This study, is a novel attempt to understand barriers for self disclosing and seeking help among women who suffer from Intimate partner violence.
-We are also examining the somatic ramifications of continouse exposure to intimate partner violence, over time.
+This study is a novel attempt to understand barriers for self-disclosing and help-seeking among women who suffer from intimate partner violence.
+We are also examining the somatic ramifications of continuous exposure to intimate partner violence over time.

 Somatic difficulties and trauma exposure

 This project focuses on identifying underlying mechanisms in the relations between trauma exposure and somatic difficulties.
 Together with Dr. Tami Bar Shalita from TAU, we conduct experiments and surveys that explores the effects of diverse coping strategies in the face of trauma; we explore somatic outcomes such as chronic pain, anxiety sensitivity, and somatization.